Unlock The Secret Benefits Of Exercise 25 Endocrine Structure And Function – What Doctors Won’t Tell You!

 The Acute Response: What Happens During Exercise

 Cortisol rises.
 This is your primary stress hormone, and during exercise, it's actually useful.
 Cortisol helps mobilize glucose for energy, maintains blood pressure, and modulates the immune response.
-It peaks during intense exercise and should come back down during recovery And that's really what it comes down to..
+It peaks during intense exercise and should come back down during recovery That alone is useful..

 Growth hormone increases.
 Especially during high-intensity or resistance training, your pituitary gland releases more growth hormone.
 This promotes fat burning, muscle repair, and tissue regeneration.
-It's one of the reasons strength training builds muscle — GH is anabolic.
+It's one of the reasons strength training builds muscle — GH is anabolic Most people skip this — try not to.
+That alone is useful..

 Testosterone and estrogen fluctuate.
 Acute exercise can cause temporary spikes in testosterone (in both men and women).
-Over time, regular training can support healthy testosterone levels, though extreme endurance training can sometimes suppress them Still holds up..
+Over time, regular training can support healthy testosterone levels, though extreme endurance training can sometimes suppress them.

 The Chronic Response: Adaptation Over Time